-For all Identified Staff, apart from those belonging to the Control Functions, the variable remuneration linked to the degree of achievement of the performance targets is - consistently with the regulatory provisions - articulated and adequately balanced in a monetary component and a financial instruments component.
+For all Identified Staff, apart from those belonging to the Control Functions, the variable remuneration linked to the degree of achievement of the performance targets is paid - consistently with the regulatory provisions - in an articulated manner and adequately balanced in a monetary component and a financial instruments component.

 The financial instruments are subject to an adequate holding period intended to align the incentives with the interests of the Company, of the managed portfolios/mandates and of the relevant investors.
-The variable component is linked to the mechanisms of access gates (Group and Company) and to the ex-post mechanisms of malus and clawback.
+Furthermore, the variable component is linked to the "gate" mechanism and to the ex-post mechanisms of malus and clawback.

 In order to take into account the trend over time of the risks assumed for the remuneration, the variable remuneration is deferred over a multiannual period (following the up-front quota) appropriate considering the life and / or investment cycle of the managed portfolios/mandates.

-For Identified Staff belonging to the Control Functions, the fixed component is predominant to the variable component to ensure independence and the ex-ante mitigation of potential conflict of interests.
-The variable remuneration is linked to objectives free from any financial indicator of economic performance that could rise to a conflict of interest and in any case independent from the results achieved in the areas of business subject to their internal control activities.
+For Identified Staff belonging to the Control Functions, the fixed remuneration represents the prevalent part of the remuneration package to ensure independence and the ex-ante mitigation of potential conflict of interests.
+The variable remuneration is linked to objectives independent from any financial indicator of economic performance that could rise to a conflict of interest and in any case independent from the results achieved in the areas of business subject to their internal control activities.
 The variable remuneration is paid in cash and deferred on a multiannual time horizon and is subject to the ex-post mechanisms of malus and clawback.